BenjaminWatts/serverless-examples/examples/fargate-python/README.md

 ### Serverless starter

-Basic fargate container (in node) that fires at 9am every day (UTC).
+Basic fargate container (in Python) that fires at 9am every day (UTC).
 Could be used to a long-running scheduled process.

 Can also be connected to kinesis/sqs for applications where a background task is required.

-Note that redployment of the function can occur using `sls deploy --function=fargateNode`
+Note that redployment of the function can occur using `sls deploy --function=fargatePython`